-For more on the region, check out My 5s from around Zhejiang Province.
+For more on the region, have a look at my travel reports from around Zhejiang Province.

 Like these?
-Then why not leaf through my many other 5s from across China.
+Then why not leaf through my many other reports from across China.

 I’ve also written a short story series called Challenged in China.